We keep it simple: Our guidance to you will be the same that we’d give to a member of our own family.

-The fact that the typical financial advisor in Omaha does business this way shows that it has some appeal.
+The fact that the typical advisor does business this way shows that it has some appeal.
 It is better to have a strategy than not to have one.
 And the help of a financial advisor may produce better results than a person would get on their own.

 But you may see some problems: